In the Diving Bell

 Land acknowledgement

 We acknowledge that we live and work on the unceded traditional territories of the Anishnabeg, the Haudenosaunee, the Wendat, and the Mississaugas of the Credit First Nation, on land which is home to many diverse First Nations, Inuit, and Métis peoples.
-As African descended people, we acknowledge that our ancestors were brought here by force, and we are committed to honouring the land, learning about Black and Indigenous histories, and standing in solidarity with Indigenous people as we work together
+As African descended people, we acknowledge that our ancestors were brought here by force, and we are committed to honouring the land, learning about Black and Indigenous histories, and standing in solidarity with Indigenous people as we work together toward decolonization and freedom.

 Content advice

-Not recommended for persons under 18 years of age Abrupt cues Audience participation Nudity
+Not recommended for persons under 14 years of age Abrupt cues Audience participation Nudity

 Audience participation details